 How rollback works in Gearset

 Gearset's rollback works thanks to our automatic org snapshots.
-Whenever you run a deployment in Gearset, the snapshot of your target org is automatically saved just prior to deployment.
+Whenever you run a deployment in Gearset, the snapshot of your target orgs metadata for the selected items in your metadata filter are automatically saved just prior to deployment.

-That means if you ever need to roll back changes, Gearset will run a comparison between the stored snapshot before deployment and the org's current live state.
-This will highlight what changes have been made since the snapshot, and let you selectively roll back any of the changes.
+That means if you ever need to roll back changes, Gearset will run a comparison between the stored snapshot metadata before deployment and the org's current live state.
+This will highlight what changes have been made since the snapshot, and let you selectively roll back any of those specific metadata changes.

 Rollbacks take advantage of Gearset's unique problem analyzers to identify and include any required dependencies for the rollback to succeed.